Our Unique Approach

 Some examples of our individual therapy practices:

 - A unique, collaborative, hybrid approach of Cognitive Behavioral Therapy and Dialectical Behavioral Therapy

 - A focus on the here and now, incorporating psychodynamic theory when applicable.

 We Believe it Takes a Village

-At Cherry Creek Psychotherapy, we do things a little differently—and that’s what makes us special.
+At Cherry Creek Collective for Mental Health, we do things a little differently—and that’s what makes us special.
 When participating in our individual therapy program, our clients have the opportunity to develop a collaborative, interactive and trusting connection with his or her therapist, but our involvement doesn’t stop there.
 Instead of getting access to the expertise of just one therapist, our clients have access to a whole team.
 Since each team member offers a different background, skill set, and personality, using a collaborative, integrative approach allows us to not only provide the most beneficial, well-rounded care, but also allows our clients to discover what works best for them.
 We love collaborating with outside clinicians.
 We believe it is our responsibility to coordinate regularly with outside or referring individual therapists.